Table of contents

 Maintaining regular and open dialogue with regulators as stress unfolds is an important consideration for entities.
 Prudent entities would seek to anticipate the information needs of various regulators, across key jurisdictions.

-scenario analysis that assesses the effectiveness of the trigger framework, shows how recovery and exit actions could be implemented, and measures the impact and effectiveness of those actions.
-This analysis must include at least two scenarios that are severe enough to threaten the SFI’s viability, including a systemic and an idiosyncratic stress; and
+An SFI must also include in its recovery and exit plan: scenario analysis that assesses the effectiveness of the trigger framework, shows how recovery and exit actions could be implemented, and measures the impact and effectiveness of those actions.
+This analysis must include at least two scenarios that are severe enough to threaten the SFI’s viability, including a systemic and an idiosyncratic stress; and |

 The focus of scenario analysis is to assess the effectiveness of recovery and exit actions in scenarios that may threaten an entity’s viability.
 Prudent entities would leverage existing stress tests for these purposes, where appropriate.
 CPS 190 does not set a minimum frequency for developing new scenarios, but it is important that the recovery and exit plan is continually tested under a range of relevant scenarios that are updated as risks evolve.